What is the Google SERP? (Search Engine Results Page)

 Finally, we have the old staples: paid results.
 These include PPC ads and PLAs (Product Listing Ads – also known as Google Shopping feeds).
 Google Ads can appear above or below results, but they’ll only allow up to four ads above in the case of PPC ads (PLA carousels can contain more).

-Search engine optimization in 2020 means viewing the Google SERP as your partner, not a thing to conquer.
+Today, search engine optimization (SEO) means viewing the Google SERP as your partner, not a thing to conquer.
 So, rather than morning traffic you’ve lost to the zero-click SERP, think about how you can develop a marketing strategy to profit from this SEO trend instead.

 What will you gain from owning a featured snippet?
 From being in the 3-Pack?
 From providing the defining answer to the user’s query?
 Or from dominating the SERP real estate — standard organic listings, Google news, videos, Twitter and images — for a high-priority search term?

 The answer is, you’ll still increase website traffic.
 Google will never provide complex information, how-to’s or in-depth articles within the SERP because that would be a terrible user experience.
 If you want to comparison shop, you’ll have to visit different websites (Google Shopping has plenty of limitations).
 If you want to look at something close up, read beyond the news headline, or watch a video, you’ll have to click through.

 So the new Google SERP is a platform, not a limitation.
 But optimizing for the SERPs is different from SEO optimizing your website, and you need a holistic approach to be successful.
 Terakeet’s Enterprise SEO includes a deep online SERP analysis to help you compete for the keywords that actually drive website traffic.

 Questions to help you dominate the Google SERPs: